Course Outline

 Configuring Windows Server 2019 Networking

-- Setting up a Windows Domain for government operations
+- Setting up a Windows Domain to centralize user and resource management for enhanced security and efficiency.

 Managing Workstations

-- Adding Workstations to a Windows Domain for government use
+- Adding Workstations to a Windows Domain to enforce security policies and simplify management.

 Managing Users